 Towards the end of a period of works and services the purchaser may apply to HM Revenue & Customs for the payment schedule to be varied.
 This is to cover the situation where the works etc are almost completed but a six-monthly payment is due.

-The application should be made in writing to the Stamp Office which dealt with the earlier application, quoting the full reference.
+The application should be made in writing to the Stamp Office, quoting the full reference to the address here.

 For example, a six-monthly payment is due on 1 January 2013.